List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

 It is worth mentioning that recently there are several breakthroughs towards explicit constructions of ``good" codes in the high-noise low-rate regime using tools from pseudorandomness.
-Ta-Shma \cite{ta-shma-2017-explicit-gv} constructed an \emph{explicit} $\delta$-balanced\footnote{A binary linear code is said to be $\delta$-balanced if the weight of each codeword is between $\frac{1-\delta}{2}n$ and $\frac{1+\delta}{2}n$.} binary linear code of rate $\Omega(\delta^{2+\gamma})$ where $\gamma=\Theta\paren{\paren{\frac{\log\log\frac{1}{\delta}}{\log\frac{1}{\delta}}}^{1/3}}=o(1)$, \emph{almost} matching the Gilbert--Varshamov bound in this regime.
-Ta-Shma's beautiful and ingenious construction is done by casting the problem in the language of $\delta$-balanced set and analyzing a \emph{long} random walk on a carefully constructed expander graph.
+Ta-Shma~\cite{ta-shma-2017-explicit-gv} constructed an \emph{explicit} $\delta$-balanced\footnote{A binary linear code is said to be \emph{$\delta$-balanced} if the weight of each codeword is between $\frac{1-\delta}{2}n$ and $\frac{1+\delta}{2}n$.} binary linear code of rate $\Omega(\delta^{2+\gamma})$ where $\gamma=\Theta\paren{\paren{\frac{\log\log\frac{1}{\delta}}{\log\frac{1}{\delta}}}^{1/3}}=o(1)$, \emph{almost} matching the Gilbert--Varshamov bound in this regime.
+Ta-Shma's beautiful and ingenious construction is done by casting the problem in the language of $\delta$-balanced sets and analyzing a \emph{long} random walk on a carefully constructed expander graph.
 His result is concerned with explicit codes with good distances.
-A more relevant result to our topic is an explicit construction of a \emph{near-optimal} erasure list decodable code \cite{ben-aroya-doron-ta-shma-2018-explicit-erasure-ld}.
-The authors viewed the problem as constructing explicit dispersers and managed to construct an explicit binary \emph{nonlinear} $(1-\tau,\poly\log\frac{1}{\tau})$-erasure list decodable code of rate $\tau^{1+\gamma}$ (for any small constant $\gamma>0$) borrowing tools from the theory of extractors.
+A more relevant result to our topic is an explicit construction of a \emph{near-optimal} erasure list decodable code~\cite{ben-aroya-doron-ta-shma-2018-explicit-erasure-ld}.
+The authors viewed the problem as constructing explicit dispersers and managed to construct an explicit binary \emph{nonlinear} $(1-\tau,\poly\log\frac{1}{\tau})$-erasure list decodable code of rate $\tau^{1+\gamma}$ (for any small constant $\gamma>0$), borrowing tools from the theory of extractors.
 The list size and the rate they got are both near-optimal.

 Going beyond combinatorial bounds and constructions, there is also research regarding efficient list decoding algorithms.
-For instance, recently Dinur et al. \cite{dinur-harsha-kaufman-navon-ta-shma-2018-eff-ld} showed how \emph{double samplers} give rise to a generic way of amplifying distance so as to enable efficient list decoding algorithms.
+For instance, recently Dinur et al.~\cite{dinur-harsha-kaufman-navon-ta-shma-2018-eff-ld} showed how \emph{double samplers} give rise to a generic way of amplifying distance so as to enable efficient list decoding algorithms.
+Followup works by Alev et al.~\cite{alev-2020-list-dec-explicit}, Jeronimo et al.~\cite{jeronimo-unique-dec-explicit} and Jeronimo et al.~\cite{jeronimo-etal-2021-linear-time-dec-tashma} equipped Ta-Shma's codes (and their variants) with efficient list decoding and unique decoding algorithms using connections to high-dimensional expanders and the Sum-of-Square hierarchy.